 “For my own kids and all the other kids who participate.
 Pi Day takes the math out of the textbook and lays it in the laps of the kids who attend, by building on the mathematical concepts that they are learning at home and in school with fun, hands-on demonstrations, and practical exercises.
-School field trips, labs, and events like Pi Day sparked my curiosity as a youngster.
+Events like Pi Day spark curiosity.
 And curiosity is an itch that must be scratched.
-It’s the seed that kick starts learning.
-The Meredith Pi Day event is a cultivator of curiosity.
+This Pi Day Party is a cultivator of curiosity.
 We, as educators, may not be fortunate enough to be there when it blooms, but we can water it.
 Pi Day continues to water curious minds thanks to the generosity of local companies and individuals.
 I’m thankful for the opportunity to participate.
 I’m curious to see what fascinating new things I’ll learn this year, as I’m honored to again be part of the teaching team at the Pi Day Party!”

 Alison Meredith is also the director of the Pi Day Party.
-The leaders of this event include all the teachers listed below plus about 20 other volunteers.
+The leaders of this event include all the teachers listed below plus about 40 other volunteers.

 For any circle, of any size, the distance around that circle divided by the distance across that circle equals 3.14159. . . pi is an irrational number, so that precise decimal continues infinitely without ever repeating itself.

 About 25 years ago, some Math teachers had an idea.
 Since 3.14 is a common approximation for Pi, why don’t we celebrate “Pi Day” with our students on March 14th?
 The goal was simple: help kids remember that fabulous, fun, irrational number Pi.
 We called it a success if the only thing a student remembered from a Pi Day celebration was: